lelou6666/nimbus-docs/phantom/webapp.rst

 Setting up Contextualization
 ----------------------------

+Contextualization allows you to configure your virtual machines so that they provide fully configured applications and services.

 If you would like to contextualize your virtual machines, you can do so using several mechanisms: